jum22v/Network-IDS-Lab/README.md

 ```

 Cleanup refuses to remove namespaces with running processes.
 Reboot also removes this temporary network.
 Captures and logs on disk remain.
 Stop Streamlit separately with Ctrl+C.

-## Suggested next experiments

-Run new captures for nine distinct ports, exactly ten ports, repeated requests to one port, and a slow scan.
-Keep labels and expected outcomes separate from detections.
-Test traffic from a second source only after deliberately extending the lab and scope.
-Record authorized activity that resembles scanning.
-Do not claim these live experiments have been completed: the package includes synthetic boundary tests, while the original live lab covered the three scenarios above.

 ## References